baby636/hello-world/README.md

 For launch the Block Producer Node is going to be housed at the Space Data Centre in Nottingham https://www.spacedatacentres.co.uk/

-Advanta Productions is owned by Roger Davies see his LinkedIn profile here https://www.linkedin.com/in/roger-davies-bb0b861/
+Advanta Productions is owned by Roger Davies <a href="https://www.linkedin.com/in/roger-davies-bb0b861/" target="_blank">see his LinkedIn profile here</a>.

 Follow the EOS UK BP Campaign via the following Social Media Platforms